compas-dev/compas_threejs/README.md

 ```

-# Keyboard Shortcuts
+# Commands

-The viewer includes quick keyboard shortcuts for navigation and interaction.
+The viewer includes a toolbar and quick keyboard shortcuts for navigation and interaction.

 View shortcuts (numpad):
 - `5`: Top view